 The solution that has worked out for me is to cater to the overall development of Google SEO; the long-tail searching.
 I could probably never steal a high spot for a brand name search such as “Katatonia”, but an in-depth article about my favorite Katatonia songs could get there for “best katatonia songs” or “which katatonia songs should i check out?”.
 Don’t forget to specify a good meta description (which I didn’t do in this case) if you want to increase your clickthrough and get better chances to rank higher for your terms.

 Even if you’re aiming for long-tail traffic, keyword research is extremely important to uncover what your potential fans are actually searching for.
 Using a tool like KWFinder could give inspiration for several articles, or maybe a whole section on your site.
+A good SEO practice is to target every article towards one of a few keywords.
+Don’t have multiple articles targeted at the same keyword.
+For instance, I have one for “death metal”, one for “death metal bands” and one for “death metal vocalists”.

 Facebook, Twitter and Reddit for musicians